Four injured in early hours crash in Manukau

 Fire crews used rescue equipment to get those trapped out.
 He said at least two people were seriously injured.

-Police said just after 6am that the road was currently blocked off as a result and motorists are being told to avoid the area.
+Police said just after 6am that the road was blocked off as a result and motorists are being told to avoid the area.
 The Serious Crash Unit has also been advised.

 Images of the scene show debris littered over the road and kerb not far from the Westfield shopping centre.
 The front of the car is completely smashed in and up against a tree.